4 Years On Campus Bachelors Program

 Employment stats & salary figures

-100% of statistics graduates are working and/or studying 15 months after completing their degree.
+100% of statistics graduates are working or studying within 15 months of completing their degree.

 University–industry partnerships and engagement